Lamb v Camden LBC: Official Referee

-Following Lord Reid's test in Dorset Yacht Co.
-Ltd. v.
-Home Office [1970] A.C.
-1004, the official referee, Judge Edgar Fay, found that the squatters' damage was too remote and was not recoverable.
+Following Lord Reid's test in Dorset Yacht Co Ltd v Home Office [1970] AC 1004, the official referee, Judge Edgar Fay, found that the squatters' damage was too remote and was not recoverable.
 Although it may have been "reasonably foreseeable", it was not, in Judge Fay's view, "likely".

 Court of Appeal

-Giving the lead judgment in the Court of Appeal, Lord Denning held that Lord Reid had been wrong on the grounds, firstly, that the "very likely" test would stretch the liability of defendants too far and that it was a householder's duty to insure their property, secondly, that this test ran counter to the case of Stansbie v.
-Troman [1948] 2 K.B.
-48, where damage was unlikely but reasonably foreseeable (and therefore recoverable), and thirdly, that this test ran counter to the Wagon Mound cases [1961] A.C.
-388; [1967] 1 A.C.
-617 by which a tortfeasor was liable for all damage that was reasonably foreseeable however unlikely.
+Giving the lead judgment in the Court of Appeal, Lord Denning held that Lord Reid had been wrong on the grounds, firstly, that the "very likely" test would stretch the liability of defendants too far and that it was a householder's duty to insure their property, secondly, that this test ran counter to the case of Stansbie v Troman [1948] 2 KB 48, where damage was unlikely but reasonably foreseeable (and therefore recoverable), and thirdly, that this test ran counter to the Wagon Mound cases [1961] AC 388; [1967] 1 AC 617 by which a tortfeasor was liable for all damage that was reasonably foreseeable however unlikely.

 Lord Denning went on to hold that, while duty of care, causation and foreseeability were all useful devices for limiting liability, ultimately it was a question of policy for the judges to decide.
 He cited cases on economic loss and nervous shock as illustrations of this policy-based approach.

 He concluded his judgment by repeating his view that it was Mrs Lamb whose duty it was to protect herself from the squatters' damage via insurance.

-Oliver LJ and Watkins LJ delivered concurring judgments.
+Oliver LJ and Watkins LJ delivered concurring judgments, although for differing reasons.
+Lord Justice Watkins' concurrence depends on "instinct" (which has attracted academic criticism), while Lord Justice Oliver held that the damage to Mrs Lamb's property was not reasonably foreseeable by the defendant council.

 Comment

-Markesinis and Deakin note that a key difference between this case (where the plaintiff did not recover) and Dorset Yacht Co.
-Ltd. v.
-Home Office [1970] A.C.
-1004 (where the plaintiff did recover) was the relationship between the defendant and the third party which ″may be as important as the nature of the intervening act″.
+Markesinis and Deakin note that a key difference between this case (where the plaintiff did not recover) and Dorset Yacht Co Ltd v Home Office (where the plaintiff did recover) was the relationship between the defendant and the third party which ″may be as important as the nature of the intervening act″.
 While the Home Office had been in control of the borstal boys in the Dorset case, Camden Borough Council had had no control whatsoever over the squatters.